 Once we receive the application and any other requested materials from your lawyer, we can generally approve a loan within 24 - 48 hours and the funds can be directly deposited into any bank account of your choosing by wire transfer or EFT.

 Our interest rates are lower than those of any other "litigation" lenders that we are aware of.
-Unfortunately, some lenders charge up to the legal limit of 60% annual interest on their loans when you include various administration and other fees or costs buried in the fine print of their loan agreements.
+Unfortunately, some lenders charge up to the legal limit of 60% annual interest on their loans when you include various administrative and other fees, or costs buried in the fine print of their loan agreements.

 Financing companies that refer to their loans as "cash advances" are using a technicality to avoid laws designed to protect you by limiting the rate of interest that can legally be charged on a loan (which in Canada is a maximum of 60% annually).
 Instead of "interest", these companies charge a "premium" or "financing fee" or any other term to describe what is in essence an interest rate - and invariably an exceptionally high one relative to BridgePoint's interest rates.